Militant group withdraws threat to attack Niger Delta oil industry

-YENAGOA, Nigeria A militant group in Nigeria's oil-rich southern Niger Delta on Wednesday withdrew its threat to launch attacks on oil facilities from June 30.
+YENAGOA, Nigeria (Reuters) - A militant group in Nigeria's oil-rich southern Niger Delta on Wednesday withdrew its threat to launch attacks on oil facilities from June 30.

 The New Delta Avengers are apparently named in a nod to the Niger Delta Avengers who last year crippled the OPEC member's oil production.
 Crude oil sales account for two-thirds of government revenue.